Motorcycle battery – Different types & tips to extend life

 1. Slow Engine Crank

 If your motorcycle takes longer to start than usual, it could be a sign that the battery is weakening.
-A slow engine crank indicates the battery is struggling to provide the necessary power to start the engine.
+A slow engine crank indicates the battery is struggling to supply enough power to start the engine.

 Dimming headlights and a weak horn are common signs of a failing battery.
 These symptoms occur because the battery cannot supply the motorcycle’s electrical components with sufficient power.